 - Raise rails, using hydraulic jacks, to allow for tie removal and replacement.

-- Repair and adjust track switches, using wrenches and replacement parts.
+- Repair or adjust track switches, using wrenches and replacement parts.

-- Spray ties, fishplates, and joints with oil to protect them from weathering.
+- Spray ties, fishplates, or joints with oil to protect them from weathering.

 - String and attach wire-guidelines machine to rails so that tracks or rails can be aligned or leveled.